 JEE Advanced 2020 Exam Pattern

-- Duration: 3 hours for paper 1 and 3 hours for paper 2
+- Duration: Time of 3 hours for paper 1 and 3 hours for paper 2 is allotted.
+Total 6 hours

-Each 3 part in paper 1 and 2 has 3 sections each, which is given in the table below:
+Each 3 part in paper 1 and 2 had 3 sections each, which is given in the table below:

 |I||MCQ questions with only 1 option correct|